-Yesterday’s rainstorm brought slick and slippery roads that wreaked havoc for many drivers in Las Vegas and Southern Nevada.
-With a record-setting amount of rainfall this past Sunday – .46 inches – area roads and highways saw a dramatic increase in traffic accidents.
-The rainfall total surpassed the previous January 11th record of .29 inches in 1949, according to the National Weather Service.
+Yesterday’s widespread rainfall brought slick and slippery roads that wreaked havoc for many drivers in Las Vegas and Southern Nevada.
+With a record-setting amount of rainfall this past Sunday 0.46 inches of rainfall- area roads and highways saw a dramatic increase in traffic accidents.
+The heavy rainfall total surpassed the previous January 11th record of 0.29 inches in 1949, according to the National Weather Service.

 Yesterday’s alarming spike in auto accidents can help remind us all about the dangers rain and poor weather can create on public roads and highways, and the importance of driving safely.
 In a previous blog, we’ve shared tips for driving in rain and wet weather.
 Here are few reminders: